hnamitha1/email_statistics/README.md

 ## Requirements

-* You can use any Ruby frameworks/libraries/gems of your choice, and data store of your choice.
+* I was asked to use any Ruby frameworks/libraries/gems of your choice, and data store of your choice.

 Instructions
 ------------
-These are the instructions for how to download and run the application on a local server:
+These are the instructions for how to download and run the application using a local server:

 ```sh
 $ git clone https://github.com/hnamitha1/email_statistics.git